 Aliça's studio is a sun-filled room in her home in Melbourne's inner north and she shares her workspace with three adorable studio mates - Jack Russell Teti and cats Claudia and Sybil.
 Aliça had moved into the house just two weeks before my visit but was all set up, with no unpacked boxes in sight.
 In fact, the house looked so great I just had to include some pictures of it too.

-Aliça's background is in painting and she completed a BA degree with honours in fine art in London, before returning to Melbourne to complete her Masters in Fine Art.
+Aliça's background is in painting and she completed a Bachelor of Arts with Honours in Fine Art in London, before returning to Melbourne to complete her Masters in Fine Art.
 She comes from a creative family and has a collection of treasured ceramic pieces created by her mother, grandmother and uncle.
 Aliça even learnt some ceramic skills from her mother, who practiced pottery when Aliça and her three brothers were children.